concourse/git-resource/README.md

  * `.git/ref`: Version reference detected and checked out.
 It will usually contain the commit SHA-1 ref, but also the detected tag name when using `tag_filter`.

+ * `.git/branch`: Name of the original branch that was cloned.

  *  `.git/short_ref`: Short (first seven characters) of the `.git/ref`.
 Can be templated with `short_ref_format` parameter.

  * `.git/commit_message`: For publishing the Git commit message on successful builds.